-Jootaek ("Juice") Lee is a Senior Law Librarian (Research Librarian for Foreign, Comparative & International Law) and a Affiliated Faculty for the Program on Human Rights and the Global Economy (PHRGE) at the Northeastern University School of Law.
+Jootaek Lee is Senior Law Librarian (Research Librarian for Foreign, Comparative & International Law), Lecturer, Affiliated Faculty for the Program on Human Rights and the Global Economy (PHRGE) at the Northeastern University School of Law.
+He is one of the Global Law Advisors and is serving as a coach for the Philip C. Jessup International Law Moot Court team of the Law School.
+He is currently teaching international and foreign legal research, international business transactions and advanced legal research.
 He received a B.A. from Korea University where he also received an M.A. in international law.
 Jootaek completed his J.D. at Florida State University, where he was also awarded M.L.S.
 He worked before as a law librarian assistant professor at the University of Miami School of Law.
-He is currently teaching international and foreign legal research and advanced legal research.
-He has been publishing articles relating to legal informatics, legal pedagogy, and East Asian legal resources in a law review, Law Library Journal, International Journal of Legal Information, Globalex by NYU , SSRN, etc. Furthermore, he made presentations at national conferences many times.
+He has been publishing articles relating to legal informatics, legal pedagogy, human rights, and East Asian legal resources in various journals, including Law Library Journal, International Journal of Legal Information, Globalex by NYU, SSRN, etc. Furthermore, he made numerous presentations at national conferences.
 He is actively participating in the American Association of Law Libraries (AALL) and the American Society of International Law (ASIL).
-Currently, he is the president of Asian American Law Librarians Caucus of AALL (2013-2014) and the Co-Chair of International Legal Research Interest Group of ASIL (2012-2015).
-He is also a member of the Florida Bar.
+He is the former Co-Chair of International Legal Research Interest Group of ASIL (2012-2015), and the former president of Asian American Law Librarians Caucus of AALL (2013-2014).
+He is also a member of the Massachusetts Bar and the Florida Bar.

 Republic of Korea, in Sources of State Practice in International Law (Alison Shea ed., 2014).

 Transplanting Korean Legal Materials into American Law Libraries, in The Global Implications of Korean law, KLP Working Paper Series (Korea Legislation Research Institute ed., 2014).